 Stop for lunch at one of the many restaurants or cafes in Budapest

 After a morning of sightseeing, stop for lunch at one of the many restaurants or cafes in Budapest.
 Be sure to try some of the local specialties, such as goulash or chicken paprikash.
-Budapest has something to offer everyone, so you’re sure to find a dish that you’ll enjoy.
+Check out some of the Budapest restaurants we tried and enjoyed.

 Spend the afternoon exploring Heroes’ Square and Andrassy Avenue

-Budapest is a beautiful city with plenty to see and do.
-If you only have two days to explore, make sure to include Heroes’ Square and Andrassy Avenue on your itinerary.
+If you only have two days to explore Budapest, make sure to include Heroes’ Square and Andrassy Avenue on your itinerary.

 Catch a show at the State Opera House or National Theatre